Keksuccino/docs_fancymenu/docs/action-scripts.md

 ---
 title: Action Scripts
-description: How to use action scripts with buttons, sliders, tickers and more.
+description: 'How to use action scripts with buttons, sliders, tickers and more.'
-published: true
-date: 2026-05-03T11:01:52.000Z
-tags:
-editor: markdown
-dateCreated: 2025-04-14T20:02:13.319Z
 ---

 # Action Scripts

 FancyMenu lets you add interactivity to your menus by assigning **actions** to elements.
 These actions run when a button is clicked, ticker is ticking, slider gets used, or when a screen opens or closes.
-You can also build advanced action scripts using simple control statements, such as **if**, **else-if**, **else**, and **while**, to control which actions run and when.
+You can also build advanced action scripts using simple control statements, such as **if**, **else-if**, **else**, and **while**, to control which actions run and when. test.

 <img src="https://github.com/Keksuccino/FancyMenu/blob/master/assets/docs/action_script_editor.png?raw=true" alt="Action script editor" style="max-width:800px;width:100%;height:auto;">